General Staff of Ukrainian Armed Forces discloses death toll among Russian servicemen

 Trend:

-Some 5,710 Russian servicemen were killed from February 24 to March 1 during the military conflict between Russia and Ukrane, the General Staff of the Ukrainian Armed Forces said, Trend reports with reference to korrespondent.net.
+Some 9,000 Russian servicemen were killed from February 24 to March 3, the General Staff of the Ukrainian Armed Forces said, Trend reports with reference to korrespondent.net.

 60 fuel and lubricant tanks,